 First, could you tell us a bit about yourself and your role in the company?

 My professional journey started back in 2009 motivated by interests and passion for building, developing, and expanding businesses.
-Driven by innovations and technologies, today I am a Co-Founder of several companies, including BICA Services and Anthill which are focused on building exceptional product teams.
+Driven by innovations and technologies, today I am a Co-Founder of several companies, including Bica and Anthill which are focused on building exceptional product teams.

 In day-to-day activities, anything related to the business development, compliance, and financial setup within our businesses is usually on me and in my personal life, I am a happy father of two male beasts, a devastated Arsenal fan, and ale admirer.

 Is Bulgaria a good place to set up a tech company in terms of high-quality talent availability?

 Availability of talent and quality of work are two crucial factors all investors are evaluating before an investment decision is taken.
 Back in the day, their first question in 90% of the cases we faced was about the cost of talent.
 Nowadays we are focusing more on market capabilities, quality, and delivery speed.

 “High-quality” talent is a complex mixture of tech skills, culture fit, and professional attitude.
 Combining these elements is where Bulgaria classifies as one of the hottest destinations in Eastern Europe for any tech or product-oriented investor in terms of high-quality talent in tech and beyond.

 Based on your experience, what kind of international companies consider expanding or setting up their first operations in Bulgaria?